-This RFID provides the one operation modes of RF communication.
+This RFID provides three operation modes of RF communication, serial communication, and tunnel.
 Figure 1-2 gives the overview of each operation mode.

-■ RF communication mode
+RF communication mode

 This mode is used for communication between reader/writer and RFID.
 Reader/writer is the master and RFID is the slave.
 Key commands are read and write commands to non-volatile memory of RFID.
 This mode allows batteryless operations that use only the power supplied from the antenna of reader/writer.